pa11y/pa11y.github.io/contributing/developers.md

 ### Unit testing

-As much code as possible should be unit tested with [Mocha], and a coverage of `90` or higher should be verified with [Istanbul].
+As much code as possible should be unit tested with [Mocha], and a coverage of `90` or higher should be verified with [nyc].
 [Sinon] and [Mockery] are normally used for mocking.

 If in doubt, [speak to a member of the team][contact] – someone will be happy to help.
 Also the existing projects make good use of these tools, so [looking through the tests][pa11y-tests] might help.